liferay/liferay-docs/devGuide/en/chapters/10-apis.markdown

 ![note](../../images/tip-pen-paper.png)**Note:** Liferay's developers use a tool called *Service Builder* to expose their services via SOAP automatically.
-If you're interested in using Service Builder for your own services, check out the *Liferay Frameworks* chapter in this guide.
+If you're interested in using Service Builder, check out the *Liferay Frameworks* chapter in this guide.

 ---

 Each web service is listed with its name, operations, and a link to its WSDL file.
-The WSDL is written in XML and provides a model for describing and locating the web service.
+The WSDL file is written in XML and provides a model for describing and locating the web service.

 ![Figure 8.4: WSDL Excerpt for the addUserGroup operation of UserGroup](../../images/wsdl-for-user-group-service.png)

 As you'll see in the example in the next section, you pass in the WSDL URL along with your login credentials to the SOAP service locator for your service.

 Next, let's invoke the web service!

 ### SOAP Java Client